10 October 2024

 ** DHB’s disestablished on 1 July 2022 and replaced with Te Whatu Ora – Health New Zealand.

-*** This includes autonomous Crown entities, independent Crown entities and the Crown entity companies whose Chief Executive remuneration requires Commissioner consent.
+*** This includes autonomous Crown entities, independent Crown entities and other entities whose Chief Executive remuneration requires Commissioner consent.

 Comparison of levels of remuneration across sector